thewatsound/theworldaccordingtosound.github.io/pages/hiring.md

 <b>Who We Are</b><br>
 We (Chris Hoff and Sam Harnett) are a two-person audio team that collaborates with media outlets, arts organizations, academic institutions, and centers for the blind to make radio and live sound events.
 We produce a podcast, an 8-channel live sound event, a streaming listening series, and critical radio documentaries.
 The mission of The World According to Sound is twofold: to create experiential, immersive, communal sound events and to produce audio journalism that critiques neoliberalism and challenges the formal conventions of public radio.

 In the last five years, we’ve performed at more than 75 venues, received grants from California Humanities and the Zellerbach Foundation, guest lectured at 20 institutions including a semester-long residency at Cornell, formed partnerships with Meyer Sound and the LightHouse for the Blind, and worked with artists like the Kronos Quartet and Matmos.
-For a taste of the listening series, check out our interview on <a href="https://transom.org/2020/a-night-of-ear-candy-sam-harnett-and-chris-hoff/">HowSound</a>; and for an example of our journalistic work, you can take a listen to an excerpt of the <a href="https://www.kqed.org/howwegothere">How We Got Here</a> radio series.
+Here is a link to the first episode of our recent listening series, <a href="https://soundcloud.com/worldaccordingtosound/wats-pandemic-show-outside-in-1232020/s-Nb7sqockuge">Outside In</a>; and for an example of our journalistic work, you can take a listen to an excerpt of the <a href="https://www.kqed.org/howwegothere">How We Got Here</a> radio series.

 <b>Job Description</b><br>
 The World According to Sound has a body of sound work both in journalism and in experiential live events that you would be pitching to prospective partners.
 The job would be remote and 10-20 hours a week.